 The server pool design streamlines operations and enables operational efficiency because instead of getting bogged down managing individual nodes, admins manage groups of MinIO servers as a single entity.

 Download MinIO and start building your object storage cloud.
 It’s straightforward, software defined for greatest flexibility, and S3 API compatible so it’s ready for your workloads.
 Any questions?
-Join our Slack Channel, drop us a note at email@example.com or use the Ask an Expert button.
+Join our Slack Channel or drop us a note at firstname.lastname@example.org.